 Course Rules for your safety and Comfort

 All participants will be subject to a briefing process where you will learn how to handle the safety equipment and practice procedures.
 This is the time where you will work closely with an experienced operator before independently taking on the challenge course with a qualified facilitator monitoring you.
-All individual equipment necessary to participate in the aerial activity will be provided.
+The following items are in place to further ensure guest safety, both on the courses and from COVID-19.

 - Always have safety on your mind throughout the course.
 Be alert and aware of the course at all times.

-- ALL participants MUST sign a waiver before entering the course.
-To save time, it is recommended that participants fill out the waiver online prior to arriving.
+- ALL participants MUST sign a waiver online before their arrival.
 Minors (under age 18) will need an adult to sign their waiver.

 - No customer is permitted to go on a course that has not been fully opened and inspected.